acabassi/klic/README.md

 export PATH=$PATH:/home/username/bin/mosek/8/tools/platform/linux64x86/bin
 ```

-* If you are eligible apply for a free academic license at https://www.mosek.com/products/academic-licenses/ You will receive via email.
+* If you are eligible apply for a free academic license at https://www.mosek.com/products/academic-licenses/ You will receive it via email.
-* Put the licsense file in `~/mosek`
+* Put the license file in `~/mosek`
 * Proceed with the installation of _mosek_

 ```bash